Mitscherlich/babel-plugin-transform-decimal/README.md

-# babel-plugin-transform-bigdecimal
+# babel-plugin-transform-decimal

 > NOTICE: This will not work in many cases, so please use bignumber.js or decimal.js directly only if you know, that the code works only with BigDecimals.
 Since [proposal decimal](https://github.com/tc39/proposal-decimal) is still in stage-1, it might changed a lot and this transformer many take this breaking changes in the feature.

-A plugin for babel to transform `x * y` into something like `JSBD.multiply(x, y)` to support bigdecimals.
+A plugin for babel to transform `x * y` into something like `JSBD.multiply(x, y)` to support decimals.

 ## Example